hydrogo/rainymotion/docs/source/gettingstarted.rst

     git clone https://github.com/hydrogo/rainymotion.git

 **Set up Python environment.** It is pretty common thing in software installation that something went wrong and not only installation process failed, but other software has beeb corrupted too.
-To avoid such a headacke, it is better to use isolated python environments.
+To avoid such a headache, it is better to use isolated python environments.
 To create one, you need to enter the main ``rainymotion`` directory, run a command line from there, and then run:

 .. code-block:: bash